navivi/k8s-training/day-1/task-3/README.md

 3. Verify the pods are ready and you are able to access Lets-Chat-Web UI via browser using node-port
   > * Get the Service Node port using `kubectl get svc` command.
 Then open the browser and acceess Lets-Chat-Web UI using kube-node-1:node-port.
 Make sure you can access the UI also from the other 2 nodes.
   > * Check the logs of the pods - and see it runs v1 image
-4. Update the deployment, using `kubectl apply -f web-deploy.yaml` command, and change the image to **navivi/lets-chat-web:v2** and also change the label to **version: v2** in spec.template.labels
+4. Update the deployment, using `kubectl apply -f web-deploy.yaml` command, and change the image to **navivi/lets-chat-web:v2** and also change the label to **version: v2** in spec.template.metadata.labels
   > * Explore the pods rolling update using `kubectl get po --show-labels`
   > * Verify the update using `kubectl logs new-pod-name`
 5. Rollback to the previous deployment using `kubectl rollout undo deployment deploy-name`